 Here, $\rho=1$ indicates identical rankings up to a monotonic transformation, $\rho=-1$ indicates perfect inverse order, and $\rho\approx 0$ indicates no monotonic association.

-\paragraph{Graded Average Precision (gAP) \cite{DBLP:conf/sigir/MoffatM0A22}.} Graded AP extends Average Precision to graded (multi‑level) relevance.
+\paragraph{Graded Average Precision (gAP) \citep{DBLP:conf/sigir/MoffatM0A22}.} Graded AP extends Average Precision to graded (multi-level) relevance.
 First, sort the data by predicted scores.
 Normalize per query to $[0,1]$: shift if any grade is negative; then, if the maximum exceeds $1$, divide all grades by that maximum.
 Define

 When $g_i\in\{0,1\}$, $\mathrm{gAP}$ reduces to standard AP.
-Larger values indicate that higher‑graded items are concentrated near the top of the ranking.
+Larger values indicate that higher-graded items are concentrated near the top of the ranking.